core-wg/coap-sig/draft-bormann-core-coap-sig-latest.md

 Capability and Settings messages are used for two purposes:

-* Capability indication options indicate a capability of the emitter to the peer.
+* Capability indication options indicate a capability of the emitter to the receiving peer.
 Capability options are generally elective options.

 * Setting options indicate a setting that will be applied by the emitter.
 Setting options are generally critical options.